Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
 You invest a target with cursed elemental energy, causing nearby bodies of water to roil when the target draw nears and tendrils of water to drag it deeper under the waves.
-The target must make a CHAa save.
+The target must make a CHA  save.
 On a failure, the creature is Cursed for the duration.
 A creature Cursed in this way treats all movement through water as being over Difficult Terrain, and immediately sinks 2 *(3m)* whenever it starts its turn swimming.
 **Using a Higher-Level Spell Slot.** If you use a level 3 or 4 spell slot, the duration becomes 1 hour.
 If you use a level 5+ spell slot, the spell doesn’t require Concentration and lasts until dispelled.
 - **Classes**: Cleric, Druid, Paladin, Ranger *(Source: CS)*